 HMRC permits salary sacrifice.
 The HMRC guidance includes an eight-page guide and a shorter Q&A on how to make salary sacrifice effective.

 Salary sacrifice arrangements do not have to be approved by or notified to HMRC but it is open to employers to consult HMRC on the correct tax treatment of the arrangements.
-However, the fact that HMRC gives this guidance is no guarantee that it might not clamp down on salary sacrifice at a later date (although there is currently nothing to suggest that it will).

 What about defined contribution and personal pension schemes?